 WRM were commissioned by ReFood UK Ltd (ReFood) to aid in the completion of a bespoke permit application for a proposed biomethane to grid Anaerobic Digestion Plant.
 The plant was to be situated at Desoto Road, Widnes, designed to process 120,000 tonnes of food waste and produce biomethane at the rate of approximately 1200m³/hr.
 The proposed deployed technology added complexity because the ionisation odour treatment unit was not identified as a Best Available Technique (BAT) due to the novel nature of this technology.
 We were employed to demonstrate its suitability and obtain consent to operate with permit conditions that would not hinder commercial operations.

-WRM have an excellent technical understanding of the permitting process our our requirements.
-We continue to use WRM as a partner we can rely on to help us continually develop our AD assets.
+WRM have an excellent technical understanding of the permitting process and our requirements.
+We continue to use WRM as a partner we can rely on to help us continually develop our Anaerobic Digestion assets.

-To start the process, WRM first established which components were required by ReFood in order to complete the bespoke permit.
-After identifying the required documents, WRM directly liaised with ReFood and the Environment Agency in order to gather the necessary information and complete the documents in a timely manner.
+At the start of the process, WRM established the components required by ReFood to complete the bespoke permit.
+After identifying the required documents, WRM directly worked with ReFood and the Environment Agency to gather the necessary information and complete the permit submission documents in a timely manner.

 The documents identified for the completion of the permit were:

-The bespoke permit was successfully granted on 06/08/2014, meeting the client deadline to ensure commissioning ahead of schedule.
+The bespoke permit was successfully granted on 6 August 2014, the client deadline was met which ensured commissioning was ahead of schedule.
 Following the successful granting of the permit for the Widnes site, WRM have been commissioned on multiple occasions to undertake further work for ReFood.
 Following projects have included supporting an expansion of the Widnes site and supporting the development of a new AD facility in Dagenham.